Manufacturing is becoming smarter and more efficient than ever before. Is your organization keeping up?

 For global manufacturers, it can be a challenge to manage supply chain operations across multiple locations, time zones, and currencies.
 Handling these nuances manually can be a logistical nightmare and leaves too much room for human error.

 Using a manufacturing ERP system, teams can automate these logistical supply chain management processes and free up employees to proactively address other supply chain issues.

 5. Standardize Workflows

-Many workflows require coordination between multiple departments.
-A few examples are safety checks, compliance monitoring, and quality controls.
-By automating these workflows with an ERP solution, everyone works off the same set of data, so there’s a single source of truth.
+This is especially important when it comes to safety checks, compliance monitoring, and quality control.
+By standardizing these workflows with an ERP solution, manufacturers can ensure a single source of truth.
 This keeps production standards high and mitigates internal conflicts.

-Manufacturers need the ability to track the performance and profitability of each job they do.
+Manufacturers need the ability to track the performance and profitability of each and every job.
 These insights can be difficult to glean without a single source of truth.

-Thankfully, most ERP manufacturing systems now include built-in business intelligence (BI) and data analytics that track progress at the most granular level.
+Most manufacturing ERP systems include business intelligence functionality that tracks progress at a granular level.
 This enables users to clearly see which jobs and clients are the most profitable, so they can focus their efforts.